 SKUs are codes that further define items by virtue of color, size, width, or any other type of user-defined attribute.
 Usually, you define SKUs when the majority of your items have 2 or more identifying characteristics.

 Sold to customers are people placing orders.
-The system tables the customer's name and address and other basic information so that a customer master record is available for future use.
+The system files the customer's name and address and other basic information so that a customer master record is available for future use.

 Soldout control codes define which calculation the system uses to determine when to sell out an item.
-When a customer orders a soldout item in order entry or order maintenance, the order line is automatically closed with a status of Soldout.
-The soldout units and dollars are updated in the Item table, Item/Offer table, Source Code table and order history tables.
-You can define a soldout control code for an item in the S/O control field on the second item screen in item maintenance, or on the SKU screen if the item has SKUs.
-If you do not define a soldout control code for an item or SKU, it will never sell out automatically in order entry/maintenance.
+You can assign a soldout control code for an item in the S/O control field on the second item screen in item maintenance, or on the SKU screen if the item has SKUs.
+If you do not assign a soldout control code for an item or SKU, it will never sell out automatically in order entry/maintenance.

 Source codes are unique codes used to identify segments of your customer base or a rented list.
 Each source code is assigned to one offer and one division.
 Source codes control the freight and pricing method used on an order.